 The top and bottom of the 'box' of the box and whisker plot are drawn at the level of the upper and lower quartiles respectively.
 A line is drawn across the box at the level of the median.
-This is the usual form of the box and variations from this are very rarely encountered.
+This is the usual form the box and variations from this are very rarely encountered.

-The 'whiskers' are lines drawn from the top and bottom of the box to the maximum and minimum value in the sample and this is what is shown in figure 1.
+The 'whiskers' are lines drawn from the top and bottom of the box to the maximum and minimum and this is what is shown in figure 1.
 This is how the box and whisker plot was originally conceived.
 However variants on this are quite common.
-Minitab produces the following boxplot of the height data by default.
+Minitab produces the boxplot of the height data by default.